 📢 Mitigating log4j with Runtime-based Kubernetes Network Policies

 New critical vulnerabilities have been found in log4j, a popular open-source utility used to generate logs inside Java applications.
-Read the latest blog from Sysdig where we discuss mitigation strategies and offer best practices to discover and remediate critical Log4j vulnerabilities.
+Read our latest blog where we discuss mitigation strategies and offer best practices to discover and remediate critical Log4j vulnerabilities.
 You’ll learn:

 📜 In this newsletter...

 Machine Learning: A neural network that can do your math homework, deep learning job interview questions and answers

 AppSec: Preventing SSRF in Python, effectively exploiting Python deserialization in restricted situations

 Cloud Security: GCP asset inventory in a Google Sheet, securely accessing AWS resources from GitHub Actions, AWS SCP guide, OAuth2 proxy, security scanner for Heroku environments